soufiane-ezzemany/DevOps-IMT-FIL/README.md

 ## Some elements

-The base image will contain the basic commands for the language the application is written in.
+The base image will contain the basic tools for the language the application is written in.
 You should use a tag to specify which version of the image you want to pull.
-For building purposes, it is good practice to use a tag containing the version together with the language and `slim`. e.g. for Python `python:3.13-rc-slim`, for Node.js `node:18-slim`
+For building purposes, it is good practice to use a `slim` version of the image. e.g. for Python `python:3.13-rc-slim`, for Node.js `node:18-slim`